-Whether resulting from searching for an idea, or resulting from an insightful flash, the entrenoveur owns an innovative idea that may have significant potential.
-Note – the idea must include a product, or service, and a market for it.
+Whether resulting from searching for a novel idea, or resulting from an insightful flash, the entrenoveur owns an innovative idea that may have significant potential as a business opportunity.
 The entrenoveur will:

-- Identify an idea, be it a flash of genius or from research.
-The idea must include a product or service and a market for it.
+- Identify a novel idea, be it a flash of genius or from research.

 - Create a development plan:

 - An enterprise may treat it as a formal project requiring a professional project manager.

 - An individual will likely efficiently employ project management tools but not engage a professional project manager.

 - Execute the development plan (while anticipating it will be replaced by a business plan when appropriate).